gary8564/2024-EESTec-Hackathon/README.md

 #### 1. Train a specific model

-The currently used LLM is from existing LLMs which does not specialize in our defined task.
+The currently used LLM is from existing LLM which does not specialize in our defined task.
 We should train a specific model to estimate the Customer Experience Index more precisely.

 #### 2. Further classify the product